Fondue for two

 Devil sauce: onions, spices and tomato sauce *recipe to come

-About half an hour before dinner, put the meat in freezer (it will help when cutting very thin slices).
+About half an hour before dinner, put the meat in the freezer (it will help when cutting very thin slices).

 Cook the potatoes (oven bake or steam).